opensrp/fhircore/android/README.md

 ```
 ## Application architecture

-FHIR Core is base on MVVM Android application architecture.
-It follows the recommend [Repository Pattern](https://developer.android.com/jetpack/guide) .
-The diagram below shows the different layers of the application structure.
-At the core is Android FHIR SDK which provides data access, search, sync, smart guidelines and data capture APIs.
-Refer to [FHIR Core Docs](https://github.com/opensrp/fhircore/tree/main/docs) for illustration.
+FHIR Core is based on MVVM Android application architecture.
+It follows the recommended [Repository Pattern](https://developer.android.com/jetpack/guide) in the architecture.
+The diagram below shows the different layers of the application structure and how they interact with each other.
+At the core is Android FHIR SDK which provides Data Access API, Search API, Sync API, Smart Guidelines API and Data Capture API.
+Refer to [FHIR Core Docs](https://github.com/opensrp/fhircore/tree/main/docs) for more information.

 <img align="center" width="800" height="600" src="../docs/assets/fhircore-app-architecture.png">